xpresserjs/documentation/router/readme.md

 The path function also provides amazing ways to make you write less when declaring routes.

-Notice that the url and the controller action is the same thing when declaring with path. if it feels stressful like you are writing same words twice then this next example will stress you less.
+Notice the url, and the controller action is the same when declaring with path. it kind of feels like a little redundancy is at work, well XpresserRouter provides a clean solution for situations like this.
 ```javascript
 // Instead of
 route.get('view', 'view');